-Additional waters may be nominated for inclusion in that category by any interested party or by the Secretary on his or her own initiative.
-To designate a nominated water as an outstanding national resource water, the Secretary shall follow the public notice and hearing provisions as provided in 46 C.S.R.
-6.
+Additional waters may be nominated for inclusion in that category by any interested party or by the secretary on the secretary's own initiative.
+To designate a nominated water as an outstanding national resource water, the secretary shall follow the public notice and hearing provisions as provided in the Procedural Rule Governing Site Specific Revisions to Water Quality Standards, 46CSR6.